-2018 North American Mission Board Ministry Report
+2019 North American Mission Board Ministry Report

-The North America Mission Board helps pastors and churches more effectively engage the mission field in the United States, Canada and beyond.
+The North America Mission Board (NAMB) helps pastors and churches more effectively engage the mission field in the United States, Canada and beyond.

-We are grateful for the increasing number of churches and individuals who have become more directly involved in church planting and other missions efforts through our Send Network and Send Relief ministries.
-These efforts revolve around the priority of planting new evangelistic churches-especially unreached and underserved areas such as large cities and regions outside the South-and engaging communities with the gospel.
+Since 2011 we have seen an increasing number of churches and individuals become more directly involved in church planting and other missions efforts through our Send Network and Send Relief strategies.
+These efforts revolve around the priority of planting new evangelistic churches-especially in the unreached and underserved areas such as large cities and regions outside the South-and engaging communities with the gospel.

 In the last 100 years Southern Baptists-and evangelicals in general-have lost significant ground in the church-to-population ratio.
-This is true especially in regions outside the North American South and in the areas where more than 81 percent of the population lives-in and around large cities.
+This is true especially in regions outside the Southern United States and in the areas where more than 81 percent of the population lives-in and around large cities.

-To help Southern Baptists close this gap, NAMB has identified 32 Send Cities that are receiving intense church planting efforts.
-These cities have vast influence in their regions and beyond.
-In reaching them, we will need to reach the outlying regions as well as the various ethnic groups that make up the population.
+To help Southern Baptists close this gap, NAMB helps plant churches everywhere.
+In addition, NAMB has identified more than 30 Focus Areas that are receiving intense church planting efforts.
+These areas have vast influence in their regions and beyond.
+In reaching these strategic focus areas, Southern Baptists can lead many to Christ in North America and around the world.

-Send City Missionaries
+Send Network City Missionaries

-Our Send City Missionary in each Send City is there to recruit church planters and help local Southern Baptists develop a plan for reaching the city.
+Our Send Network City Missionary in each Send city is there to recruit church planters and help local Southern Baptists develop a plan for reaching the city.
 He also assists churches and individuals from outside the city who want to partner in efforts to reach the city.
+Each city missionary can be contacted by emailing [name of the city]@namb.net-i.e. Denver@namb.net.